manos89/ticketmaster-parser/README.md

 python parse.py --key 35dfsdffe342fef4534saed --start 2019-08-01 --end 2019-08-10

 You can replace "35dfsdffe342fef4534saed" with your key "2019-08-01" with the starting date you want and "2019-08-10" with the ending date you want.
+Visit this page -> https://developer-acct.ticketmaster.com/user/login to generate your API key.

 Please, don't forget that you will have to navigate to the directory where the script is.
 You can do this in many ways, depending on the OS you use.